D4r3-D3v1L/d4r3-d3v1l.github.io/_posts/2023-07-26-Task04-move-bytecode-poc.md

 ---
 layout: post
-title: "Poc for VecPack bug in Move Compiler Task[04]"
+title: "Poc for a bug in move-bytecode-verifier Task[04]"
 date: 2023-07-26 09:27:43
 categories: blog
 ---